Join us in October for activities that explore how planning benefits the community and helps make Boulder County awesome!

 October is National Community Planning Month.
 Planning is the process of envisioning, mapping or otherwise conceiving of how a community will look, grow, and define itself, and much of what makes Boulder County a special place has been the result of decades of careful planning.
 From where you live, to how you commute, to the type of home you live in, planning helps shape the community around us.

-Due to COVID-19, the Community Planning & Permitting Department is offering two self-guided activities in 2020:
+Community Planning & Permitting offered two self-guided activities in 2020:

 Boulder County Historic Sites Self-Guided Tour